cod3mas0n/setup-fedora/README.md

 ## Description

-Setup a fresh fedora linux in new workstation or laptop.
+Setup an configure fresh Fedora linux in a new workstation.

 ## Features

-- setup `dnf.conf` and `proxy` for dnf
+- Setup `/etc/dnf/libdnf5.conf.d/20-user-settings.conf` and `proxy` for dnf.
-- enable `rpmfusion` repos
+- Enable `rpmfusion` repositories.
-- install favorite fonts
+- install favorite fonts :
+  - Fira Code
+  - Persian Fonts
-- install all packages and applications
+- Install essential packages and applications.
-- remove extra and useless packages for me
+- Remove extra and useless packages and gnome applications.
-- install `ansible`, `mitogen` for ansible and generates `ansible.cfg`
+- Install and configure `ansible`, `ansible-mitogen` for ansible and generates `ansible.cfg`.
-- install `virtualization`
-- setup `proxychains-ng`
+- Install QEMU/KVM `virtualization`.
+- Setup VPN (Proxy) tools such as `proxychains-ng`.

 ## Requirements